Oleksiy Torokhtiy: Biography

 Torokhtiy was born on May 22, 1986, in Zugres, Donetsk Oblast, Ukraine.

 In 2003 he graduated from Kharkiv Regional Higher School of Physical Culture with a degree in Physical Education.

 In 2010 he graduated from Kharkiv Aviation Institute with a degree in "control system for flying machines and complexes" and was certified as an engineer.

 In 2013, he launched his YouTube channel and became popular for his free training videos.
 Later he made video collaborations for his channel with world famous athletes including Oleksandr Usyk, Noah Ohlsen, Ruslan Nurudinov, Rebeka Koha, Zhan Belenyuk, Levan Saginashvili, Aleksandar Rakic, Dmyto Chumak, Oleksiy Novikov, Yaroslav Amosov.

 In 2014 he received a second degree in Zaporizhzhya National University, specializing in physical education and sports / weightlifting coach.

 In 2016, he founded the international brand of sportswear and accessories "Warm Body Cold Mind" (WBCM).
 It became famous for its slogan on t-shirts.
 "The (WBCM) shirt made its debut in (famous American baseball player Bryce Harper) his first media address in Florida, and was casually noted by the Washington Post, ESPN, Yahoo!
 Sports and more, who failed to grasp what it means".
 Now his brand is selling online all over the world.
 Since 2019 “Warm Body Cold Mind” collaborated with world-famous weightlifters as Rebeka Koha, Mohamed Ehab and Ruslan Nurudinov.

 In 2020, Oleksiy released his eBook titled “The Snatch MasterClass: Olympic Weightlifting Course for Athletes & Coaches“.
 That same year, he entered the National University of Ukraine on Physical Education and Sport to obtain a Ph.D. in Sports Science.
-He is currently writing his Ph.D. thesis titled “The Development of Remote Training Programs.”
+In 2025, he completed his Ph.D. in Sports Science, with a doctoral thesis titled “Programming classes for learning weightlifting exercises technique by athletes having different levels of physical fitness”.
 Oleksiy based his second eBook, “The Olympic Clean MasterClass“ on his Ph.D. research.
+In 2026, he released his third course, “The Jerk MasterClass“, continuing his series of Olympic weightlifting educational resources.